What are the needs?

 How are we helping?

-The European Commission's Humanitarian Aid and Civil Protection department (ECHO) is providing support in several sectors including health and nutrition, water and sanitation, food security and livelihoods, as well as catering for the needs of the conflict-affected people.
-ECHO mainly focuses on Darfur given the prevailing needs and the access conditions, but also funds interventions in other areas of Sudan.
+The European Commission's European Civil Protection and Humanitarian Aid Operations is providing support in health and nutrition, water and sanitation, food security and livelihoods, as well as catering for the needs of the conflict-affected people.
+The European Commission mainly focuses on Darfur given the prevailing needs and the access conditions, but also funds interventions in other areas of Sudan.

 Emergency preparedness and response in the sectors of food assistance and livelihoods, access to health, provision of clean water and sanitation, shelter and non-food items for conflict affected populations are priority actions for the European Commission.